ddev/github-action-add-on-test/README.md

 This step will install the latest stable version of DDEV and run `bats tests` command from the source folder of your add-on.

+(We assume here that the source folder of your add-on contains a `tests` folder with a `bats` file, as it is the case if you have used the [DDEV addon template](https://github.com/ddev/ddev-addon-template) to create your add-on.)

 ## Inputs